DEFINITION OF COURSES USING ONLINE TECHNOLOGIES

 CAPS support staff cannot enroll a student into a course.
 The CAPS registrar (currently email@example.com) can help with special situations.

-We recommend that all online courses offer at least 2 synchronous sessions using our Blackboard Collaborate tool.
+We recommend that instructors for all online courses consider hosting synchronous sessions using Blackboard Collaborate, a web conferencing tool integrated within Blackboard Learn 9.
 How to use this tool is included in instructor training.
 Information about Blackboard Collaborate can be found at http://elearning.umb.edu/webconferencing/students/.
-Instructors should include information about dates and times of course meetings in Blackboard Collaborate in the course syllabus.
+Instructors who choose to host synchronous meetings should include information about dates and times of course meetings in Blackboard Collaborate within the course syllabus.

 The web conferencing team is headed by Linda Sudlesky who is both a web conferencing specialist and an instructional designer.

 A $500 royalty is paid to the course developer when an alternative instructor teaches an online course using the material of the original course developer.
 Permission must be given by the developer for the use of the material.
 The royalty is paid for a fully online course and for a blended course where 50% or more of the content is online.